 Florence, the Art Capital of Tuscany

 Florence is the Art Capital of Tuscany.
 Heart of the Renaissance movement, Florence has many fascinating museums to explore.
 You will find Michelangelo’s David at the Academia and Botticelli’s Venus at the Uffizi, to name just two of the most famous art pieces in the world.
 Florence was also the capital of the Medici family, great patrons of the arts and architecture.
 Visit their famous Boboli garden and Pitti palace.
 It you want a majestic view of the whole city, head to piazzale Michelangelo.
+You can do it either by walking or by going on tour of Florence in a luxury car.

 Great for:all the art lovers